Liberal elite: United Kingdom

-The Liberal elite is referred to by various terms in British political discourse.
-Hampstead Socialist and Hampstead liberal have been used, referring to the North London area of Hampstead.
-Although the Conservatives represent some of the council wards of the area, the wider constituency of Hampstead and Kilburn has often elected Labour MPs, including the 2015 incumbent, and the seats in Hampstead Town ward have previously been won by the Liberal Democrats.
+Reference to the concept of a liberal elite has become commonplace in British political discourse.
+Such liberals are socially, culturally and generally economically (laissez-faire) liberal.
+The term Champagne socialist is a pejorative comparable term.

+The liberal elite is represented as being closely linked to influential high-status occupations such as academia, law, showbusiness, journalism, the civil service and politics.
+Preponderance within these professions has made the ascendant group generally more comfortable with the shift toward delegating political power to courts, NDPBs and other technocratic forms of governance.

-The term Hampstead Socialist was regularly used by Nick Griffin, the former leader of the British National Party and the phrase "North London metropolitan liberal elite" has been used by Home Secretary Priti Patel.
-Due to the high Jewish population of this area, references to "North London" elites have been accused by some, such as the Jewish Labour Movement, as a form of coded antisemitism.
+According to the stereotype, North London, especially the prosperous districts of Islington and Hampstead, is the metropolitan home of the liberal elite.
+The phrase "North London metropolitan liberal elite" was used by the then Home Secretary Priti Patel.
+Some North London districts have a relatively high Jewish population, and this has led to references to North London elites being criticised by some, such as the Jewish Labour Movement, as a form of coded dog whistle antisemitism.

+Hampstead Socialist and Hampstead liberal have been used, referring to the North London area of Hampstead, an area with a long liberal tradition.

-Another term that has gained currency is Islington set.
-Emily Thornberry, Labour Party MP for Islington South and Finsbury, resigned as a member of the Shadow Cabinet on 20 November 2014 during the Rochester and Strood by-election, in which she tweeted a picture of a house draped with England flags and a white van parked outside with the caption 'Image from Rochester', thought by many to be a snobby jibe.
-Simon Danczuk, the Labour MP for Rochdale, commented that Thornberry's tweet furthers the perception that the Labour Party "has been hijacked by the north London liberal elite".
+The term Islington set came to prominence due to the close connection that senior New Labour figures had with Islington and the surrounding areas.
+Emily Thornberry, Labour Party MP for Islington South and Finsbury, resigned as a member of the Shadow Cabinet on 20 November 2014 during the Rochester and Strood by-election, in which she tweeted a picture of a house draped with England flags and the tradesman's white van of the occupier, parked outside with the caption 'Image from Rochester', thought by many to be a snobby jibe.
+Simon Danczuk, the then-Labour MP for Rochdale, commented that Thornberry's tweet furthers the perception that the Labour Party "has been hijacked by the north London liberal elite".